Some Entanglement Survives Most Measurements

-When measurement outcomes are not tracked, our ignorance restricts the density matrix that we can assign to the post measurement state to be the convex combination of all the possible outcomes.
+Next, when measurement outcomes are not tracked, our ignorance restricts the density matrix that we can assign to the post measurement state to be the convex combination of all the possible outcomes.
 For an initially entangled state, this convex combination can be unentangled.
 However, this is a result of our ignorance because all of the possible outcomes are entangled.
-The supplemental material contains more details of proofs and an example \cite{SuppMat}.
 Multiple examples are provided throughout the text.
-We conclude with a discussion of higher dimensional states.
+We conclude with a discussion.

 {\it Background}.-- We first provide useful definitions and the relation between ENATP maps and entanglement breaking (EB) channels \cite{Holevo_1998QuantumCodingTheorems, Horodecki_2003EntanglementBreakingChannels, Ruskai_2003QubitEntBreakingChannels, De_Pasquale_2012QauntTheNoiseOfAQuantChannelByNoiseAdd, De_Pasquale_2012Erratum:QuantTheNoiseOfAQuantChannByNoiseAdd, Christandl_2019WhenDoComposedMapsBecomeEB}.
 Note that in these discussions the entanglement considered is partitioned on a bipartite state and it is convenient to think of it as the entanglement between the system and environment.
-An entanglement breaking channel $\phi$ acts on one half of the system and environment state and breaks the entanglement for \textit{any} input state.
+An entanglement breaking channel \cite{Holevo_1998QuantumCodingTheorems, Horodecki_2003EntanglementBreakingChannels, Ruskai_2003QubitEntBreakingChannels, De_Pasquale_2012QauntTheNoiseOfAQuantChannelByNoiseAdd, De_Pasquale_2012Erratum:QuantTheNoiseOfAQuantChannByNoiseAdd, Christandl_2019WhenDoComposedMapsBecomeEB} acts on one half of the system and environment state and breaks the entanglement for \textit{any} input state.